ArminJo/ServoEasing/README.md

 Initial Arduino library version

 # CI
-Since Travis CI is unreliable and slow (5 times slower 17:43 vs. 3:15 minutes), the library examples are now tested with GitHub Actions for the following boards:
+Since Travis CI is unreliable and slow (5 times slower 17:43 vs. 3:15 minutes), the library examples are now tested with GitHub Actions for [this  boards](.github/workflows/LibraryBuild.yml#L41).

-- arduino:avr:uno
-- arduino:avr:leonardo
-- arduino:avr:mega
-- arduino:sam:arduino_due_x
-- esp8266:esp8266:huzzah:eesz=4M3M,xtal=80
-- esp32:esp32:featheresp32:FlashFreq=80
-- STM32:stm32:GenF1:pnum=BLUEPILL_F103C8
-- SparkFun:apollo3:amap3nano

 ## Requests for modifications / extensions
 Please write me a PM including your motivation/problem if you need a modification or an extension e.g. a callback functionality after move has finished.